anomix-zk/anomix-network/doc-ch3/zkIgnite-cohort3-proposal-683-Anomix-Network.md

 **<1> Cloud Infra costs: 20000 MINA**  (≈3384.28U/month * 6 month)

 Basically, in high-level overview, as a zkRollup-layer2, ZkCell mainly consists of 3 core components: Sequencer, Prover and Indexer.

 Considering the impending upgrade of MINA main Network, to ensure the stability of ZkCell Network running on the main network, we consider adopting AWS cloud hosting service.
 Here's our rough minimum plan:

 * *Sequencer server*: at least 16c,32G memory, at least 2 instance(considerring load balance,etc),
 * *Prover server*: at least 32c,256G memory, at least 2 instance,
 * *Indexer server*: at least 8c,64G memory, at least 2 instance,

 Totally，almost 3384.28U/month for Cloud Infra cost (seen at attached pic: [server-cloud-price-estimation.png](https://zkignite.minaprotocol.com/media/download/e55c1b1b963d13281287ff6bd8bd5c18))。

 In addition, given the emergency scaling of unexpected traffic spikes and continued operations beyond zkIgnite, we expect an additional 3 months of support beyond zkIgnite.

 **<2> Design detail improvement && Software development: 50000 MINA**

 We schedule to carry out an UI/UX coverring features below:

 1) Implement Public Ledger

 2) Integrate WebAuth(PassKey) for new Account Management solution

 3) Protocol-Native AccountID

 4) Integrate ETH account

-    To ensure quality\ontime delivery, We team need consider employing two contractors: UI Designer and Backend Engineer.
+To ensure quality/ontime delivery, We team need consider employing two contractors: UI Designer and Backend Engineer.

 So the rough estimation on 3month(about 67 work days) salary is almost 50000U(≈150U/day * 5member * 67days)

 **<3> Marketing Costs Budgeting:    15000MINA**

 ZkCell Network currently is a running Layer2 on Berkeley, and could be quickly deployed at MAIN Network(after MAIN network upgrade).
 When it's on Main Network, we need budgets on Community Marketing, such as Layer2Tx Fee Delegation, Activity Incentive, Promotion Incentives,  Community Education, etc.

 ### Standard Scope Milestones